ardoq/rxbeach/README.md

     git config blame.ignoreRevsFile .git-blame-ignore-revs

+## Dependabot
+We use dependabot to keep dependencies up to date.
+This is nice, because it shows us exactly where dependencies breaks our build.
+To satisfy Ardoq's review policy, you should merge Dependabot PRs by approving the PR with the message `@dependabot merge`.

 ## Publishing a new version of the package
 1. Verify that "it works":
    `yarn lint && yarn build && yarn test`